docker-library/mysql/README.md

     more /var/log/mysqld.log

+## Running custom init scripts at database creation

+After the database is created, the entrypoint script will execute any .sh or .sql scripts found in /docker-entrypoint-initdb.d/
+If you wish to execute any custom initialization scripts (e.g. for extra database or user creation), map them to this location the first time you start up the image.

 # Environment Variables

 When you start the MySQL image, you can adjust the configuration of the MySQL instance by passing one or more environment variables on the `docker run` command line.
 Do note that none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.